SalaheddineAD/resume-expert/README.md

 comment:: If you have a problem with installing streamlit check the library altair in requirements.txt

+If problem with langchain the run $ pip install langchain openai --upgrade

 ### III-2 running the streamlit app
 #### activating environment
 conda activate "environment_name"